isaacs/node-glob/README.md

 The double-star character `**` is supported by default, unless the `noglobstar` flag is set.
-This is supported in the manner of bsdglob and bash 4.1, where `**` only has special significance if it is the only thing in a path part.
+This is supported in the manner of bsdglob and bash 4.3, where `**` only has special significance if it is the only thing in a path part.
 That is, `a/**/b` will match `a/x/y/b`, but `a/**b` will not.

+Note that symlinked directories will not ever be crawled as part of a `**` match.
+This prevents infinite loops and duplicates and the like.

 If an escaped pattern has no matches, and the `nonull` flag is set, then glob returns the pattern as-provided, rather than